 1) Cavities are caused by "demineralization."

-Tooth demineralization refers to a process where an acidic environment leaches some of the mineral content (such as calcium) out of a tooth's calcified tissues (enamel and dentin).
+Tooth decay is the result of tooth demineralization, a process where an acidic environment leaches some of the mineral content out of a tooth's calcified tissues (enamel and dentin).

 2) Where do these acids come from?

 The acids that cause the demineralization are produced by specific types of bacteria (primarily lactobacilli and mutans streptococci) that live within dental plaque.

 a) These acids are actually bacterial waste products.

 The bacteria that cause cavities are living organisms.
 And that means they consume food and create waste products, just like we do.

 As it happens, the waste products they create are very acidic (they have a pH of 4 and lower).
 And it's these compounds (primarily lactic acid) that cause tooth demineralization.